okfn/opendatahandbook-old/source/how-to-open-up-data/choose-datasets.rst

 Observe peers
 -------------

-Open data is growing movement.
+Open data is a growing movement.
 There are likely to be many people in your area who understand what other areas are doing.
 Formulate a list on the basis of what those agencies are doing.